Libyan PM sacks foreign minister as row over Israel meeting grows | Law-Order

 The dispute over the meeting has fed into Libya's internal political crisis, giving ammunition to Prime Minister Abdulhamid al-Dbeibah's internal critics at a moment when the future of his interim government was already in question.
 Libya has been without a stable central government since the overthrow of Muammar Gaddafi in 2011.
 Dbeibah's interim government, in office since 2021, is not recognised by some major factions and there is growing political momentum to replace it with a new unified administration aimed at holding national elections.

 Protesters demonstrated in front of Libya's Foreign Ministry late on Sunday, causing some damage outside the building, where a large security presence was visible early on Monday.
 Protests took place in other parts of Tripoli, as well as other cities.
-Burning tyres blocked some major roads in Tripoli on Monday but there was no sign of violence.
+Burning tyres blocked some major roads in Tripoli on Monday and the Palestinian flag was raised in central Benghazi, but there was no sign of violence.

 Mangoush's office tried to quell the anger late on Sunday, saying she had rejected a request for an official meeting with Cohen, but that they had met during an unplanned encounter while she was meeting Italian Foreign Minister Antonio Tajani.
 The Israeli official disputed that account.
 "The meeting was coordinated at the highest levels in Libya and lasted almost two hours.
 The Libya prime minister sees Israel as a possible bridge to the West and the U.S. administration," the official said.